Grelot/blog/content/articles/manage-disks-on-linux/index.md

 +++
 template = "page.html"
-title = "Disk management on linux" date =  2019-07-27
+title = "Disk management on Linux" date =  2019-07-27
 draft = false
 description="Commands such as checking, adding or removing storage devices, creating and deleting partitions."